cwreynolds/TexSyn/README.md

 **TexSyn**'s companion genetic programming system is [LazyPredator](https://github.com/cwreynolds/LazyPredator).

-The research which **TexSyn** was built to support has been completed.
-It is described in the paper _Coevolution of Camouflage_ available as a [preprint on arXiv](https://arxiv.org/abs/2304.11793).
-That paper will be presented at, and published in the proceedings of, the [2023 Artificial Life conference](https://alife.org/conference/alife-2023/) in Sapporo, Japan, July 24-28, 2023.
-There will be a [poster](https://doi.org/10.1145/3588028.3603663) about this work at SIGGRAPH 2023 in Los Angeles, California, August 6-10.
+The research which **TexSyn** was built to support is described in the paper _Coevolution of Camouflage_ available as a [preprint on arXiv](https://arxiv.org/abs/2304.11793).
+That paper was presented at (and published in the proceedings of) the [2023 Artificial Life conference](https://alife.org/conference/alife-2023/) in Sapporo, Japan, July 24-28, 2023.
+A [poster](https://doi.org/10.1145/3588028.3603663) about this work was presented at SIGGRAPH 2023 in Los Angeles, California, August 6-10.

 In that research, **TexSyn** was used with **LazyPredator** to evolve artificial camouflage patterns which were “cryptic” against background images.
 The fitness metric that drives camouflage evolution is provided by survivial despite being hunted by a coevolving population of predators as maintained by a system called [PredatorEye](https://github.com/cwreynolds/PredatorEye).